DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 Then there are some additional overhauls, which compliment these changes:

+- [Timing is Everything](https://www.nexusmods.com/skyrimspecialedition/mods/25464) - Adjusts some quests to start at a later time to improve their balance as some quests have been made harder.
+- [Radiant Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/45427) - Modifies radiant quests so that they don't send you to locations with dangerous enemies until your level is high enough.
 - [Adamant Perks for NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/47484) - Adds some of the perks from our perk overhaul to a little amount of NPCs to make them stronger.
 No more unique strength from perks just for our player character.
 - [Smart NPC Potions](https://www.nexusmods.com/skyrimspecialedition/mods/40102) - Finally bandits, mages and assassins will also have an option to have and use some potions.
 And not just healing potions, which they already use in vanilla to, to make our lives a little bit harder.